Shanab98/paint-by-numbers/README.md

 - username: root
 - password: rootpassword (note that this was setup in the docker-compose.yml environment variables)

-My Notes:
+TODO:
+- run the knex database migrations through docker
-- docker compose is adding a bunch of files to the mysql folder.
-Sometimes the docker compose up command fails - wiping this folder and trying again seems to do the trick but I don't know why.
+- docker compose is adding files to the mysql folder.
+Sometimes the docker compose up command fails - wiping this folder and trying again seems to do the trick.
+Investigate this issue.